aoksys-platform-engineering/helm-charts/charts/chc-lib/README.md

 You can use all of the above values to configure a container.
 This is true for initContainers, too.

 ### Images
-When setting values for `image` in a container, provide them using the following input schema:
+When setting values for a container `image`, provide them using the following input schema:

 | Value      | Type   | Default                                   | Description                                                                                                                                                                         |
 |------------|--------|-------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|